lsphillips/eslint-config-protect-me-from-my-stupidity/README.md

 This project configures ESLint to parse JavaScript with the following in mind:

-- All features up to ECMAScript 2017 are enabled.
+- All features up to ECMAScript 2018 are enabled.
 - JSX is enabled.
 - Modules, as defined by ECMAScript 2015, are enabled.
+- Global strict mode is enabled.

 **Note:** This project makes no assumption about your JavaScript environment, you must configure that yourself.
 See https://eslint.org/docs/user-guide/configuring#specifying-environments.